GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-1/index.md

 ---
-title: "The Chromium Chronicle: Task Scheduling Best Practices"
+title: "The Chromium Chronicle #1: Task Scheduling Best Practices"
 description: >
   The Chrome team is proud to introduce the Chromium Chronicle, a monthly series geared specifically to Chromium developers - the developers who